 The best Munich Passes 2025 in comparison

-The Munich City Pass is a combination ticket that gives you free or discounted access to numerous attractions in the Bavarian capital of Munich.
+The Munich City Pass is a combined ticket that gives you free or discounted access to numerous attractions in the Bavarian capital of Munich.
 The best-known passes are the Munich City Pass from Turbopass, the Munich Card and the CityTourCard Munich.

 Savings tip if you want to travel in March: there is a 15% discount on the Munich City Pass from Turbopass until the end of March.

-For Munich, there is currently a Munich City Pass, a Munich Card and the CityTourCard Munich - we present the advantages and disadvantages of all options.
+For Munich there is currently a Munich City Pass, a Munich Card and the CityTourCard Munich - we present the advantages and disadvantages of all options.

-Ideal for anyone who wants to visit many sights in Munich in a short space of time.
+Ideal for anyone who wants to visit many sights in Munich in a short time.

-München CardOffer similar to the München Card, which combines an MVV day pass with discounts at over 100 tourist attractions in Munich and the surrounding area.
+Munich CardOffer similar to the München Card, which combines an MVV day pass with discounts at over 100 tourist attractions in Munich and the surrounding area.

 Available in three zone variants: